Mantua Township Police Department

 Child Safety Seat Technicians

-The Police Department has two officers trained in the inspection and proper installation of child safety seats.
-Cpl.
-Butler (email@example.com, ext.
-1546) and Ptl.
-Adam Hasselman (firstname.lastname@example.org, ext.
-1550) are available to anyone, township resident or not, who has a question or requests assistance on the proper installation of a child safety seat.
-The officers can be reached through the Police Department non-emergency number, 856-468-1920.
+The Police Department has several officers trained in the inspection and proper installation of child safety seats.
+Sgt.
+Shaun Butler (firstname.lastname@example.org, ext.
+1546), Ptl.
+Adam Hasselman (email@example.com, ext.
+1550), SLEO II Jeffrey Krieger (firstname.lastname@example.org, ext.
+1591), SLEO I Amara Benson (email@example.com, ext.
+15100), and SLEO I Zach Amiss (firstname.lastname@example.org, ext.
+15101) are available to anyone, township resident or not, who has a question or requests assistance on the proper installation of a child safety seat.
+The officers can be reached through the Police Department’s non-emergency number, 856-468-1920.
 Keep in mind that the average appointment time is 30-45 minutes for a proper installation and demonstration.
 The goal is to teach you how properly install seats for future reference, not just to install the seat for you.